davide-marino00/PBI_DOCS/refac.md

 ## <a name="overview"></a>Overview

-The Power BI data model appears to be designed for a project management and time tracking system, likely within a corporate or organizational context.
-It integrates various dimensions and fact tables to facilitate comprehensive reporting and analysis of employee hours, project performance, and timesheet compliance.
-The presence of tables such as 'vw_Timesheet' and 'vw_missing_timesheet' suggests a focus on capturing and monitoring time entries, while the lookup tables ('lkp_Project', 'lkp_Unit', 'lkp_Code', and 'lkp_fltr_Employee') provide essential contextual information about projects, organizational units, and timesheet codes.
+The Power BI data model appears to be designed for a project management or resource allocation domain, focusing on tracking and analyzing timesheet data related to various projects and units within an organization.
+The presence of tables such as 'vw_Timesheet' and 'vw_missing_timesheet' suggests a strong emphasis on monitoring employee hours and identifying gaps in timesheet submissions, which is crucial for accurate project costing and resource management.
+The inclusion of lookup tables like 'lkp_Project', 'lkp_Unit', and 'lkp_Code' indicates that the model is structured to provide detailed insights into project performance, employee contributions, and the organizational units involved.

-The 'DimDate' table indicates that the model supports time-based analysis, allowing users to evaluate trends over specific periods.
-Relationships between the timesheet views and the lookup tables enable detailed insights into project allocation, resource utilization, and potential discrepancies in timesheet submissions.
-Overall, this data model is structured to empower stakeholders with the ability to track project progress, analyze employee productivity, and ensure accountability in time reporting, ultimately supporting better decision-making and operational efficiency within the organization.
+The relationships established between these tables facilitate comprehensive reporting and analysis.
+For instance, linking 'vw_Timesheet' with 'DimDate' allows for time-based analysis of hours worked, while connections to project and unit lookup tables enable users to drill down into specific projects or organizational units.
+The model likely supports various metrics, such as total hours worked, percentage of missing timesheets, and project-specific performance indicators, thereby equipping stakeholders with the necessary insights to optimize project execution and resource utilization.

 ---